Deck railings are an important part of the design of any deck – along with being a vital safety feature for raised surfaces and stairs.

 And whether you’re thinking about replacing railings that let an existing deck down because they’re not in great condition, or look old-fashioned, or you’re planning the railings for a brand new deck design, there are plenty of stylish options to choose from.
 Either way, when you are looking for deck ideas, this is an element that needs to be on your list.

-‘Deck railings need rails, posts and an infill which could be either balusters (wood or metal) or panels (wood or glass),’ says Zoe Goff, decking expert at Richard Burbidge.
-‘Timber creates a rustic look that is perfect for a traditional country house.
+‘Deck railings need rails, posts and an infill which could be either balusters (wood or metal) or panels (wood or glass),’ says Zoe Goff, decking expert at Richard Burbidge (opens in new tab).
+‘Wood creates a rustic look that is perfect for a traditional country house.
 Alternatively, glass is a great option for more contemporary properties.
 By reflecting light, glass paneling creates the illusion of space and enhances the view of the garden.’

 We’ve put together the best deck railing ideas to inspire you to make yours stylish.

-Create a relaxed setting with deck railings in a light wood finish to match the timber deck surface.
-They can be consistent with the hue of furniture – like this outdoor bar – as well, and even that of planters.
+Create a relaxed setting with deck railings in a light wood finish to match the wood deck surface.
+They can be consistent with the hue of the furniture – like this outdoor bar – as well, and even that of planters.

 Textural contrast is key when working in a monotone palette and here ridged deck boards contrast with smooth railings while woven furniture and a palm-style roof complete the picture.

 Consider the architectural features of your home when weighing up deck railing ideas to ensure the addition is sympathetic.
 An imposing pillar is best teamed with substantial deck posts, balusters and handrails to keep the elements of the design in proportion.
-Color matching will also help make the effect harmonious.
+Matching your deck color ideas will also help make the effect harmonious.

 A glass deck baluster opens the outdoor space up to the garden and views beyond, but it needn’t be the only material used for the railing.
 For a more substantial design a low wall can form the base of the railing with clear glass above.
 The outlook will remain unimpeded from a seated as well as standing position and with full-length windows behind the deck it will be just as good from the interior as the outside.